-- a Plug located on fitting - b Water hose - 1.
-Remove the plug from fitting in the bottom cowl. - Attach a water hose to the fitting.
-Turn on the water and flush for three to five minutes. - 1.
-These items should be serviced by a authorized dealer.
+- a Plug located on fittingb Water hose - 1.
+Remove the plug from fitting in the bottom cowl. - 2.
+Attach a water hose to the fitting.
+Turn on the water and flush for three to five minutes.

 NOTE: The engine can be stopped or operated at idle speed when flushing the cooling system.
 Do not flush engine using a water system that exceeds 310 kPa (45 psi).